SilkRose/Pony/stories/pony-pyramid/pony-pyramid-meta.md

 Written in collaboration with [Shay492](https://www.fimfiction.net/user/840747/Shay492).

 ## Short Description:
+Pinkie Pie starts a not pyramid scheme.
+Twilight insists otherwise.

 ## Ideas:
 - Pinkie Pie wants to be friends with as many ponies as possible, so she recruits others to make friends for her.